DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   in the future.
 Applications can use ``devtools/cocci/func_or_ret.cocci`` to update their code.

+* eal: The function ``rte_thread_setname`` is planned to be deprecated starting with the 23.07 release, subject to the replacement API rte_thread_set_name being marked as stable, and planned to be removed by the 23.11 release.

 * rte_atomicNN_xxx: These APIs do not take memory order parameter.
 This does not allow for writing optimized code for all the CPU architectures supported in DPDK.
 DPDK has adopted the atomic operations from